riconuts/FNF-Troll-Engine/README.md

 Expect bugs, breaking changes and little documentation!!!
 (You can look at the `example_content` folder or the [wiki](https://github.com/riconuts/FNF-Troll-Engine/wiki) for some hints)

-Also, despite starting out as a Psych fork, Troll and Psych are more different than alike nowadays

 ## Features:

  - Quant note skins